mangpo/greenthumb/documentation/advanced-usage.md

 **`(get-pruning-info state)`** takes in a program state and return an information that may be useful for pruning.
 The output of this method will be passed to `filter-with-pruning-info`.
 The default implementation returns #f.

 **`(filter-with-pruning-info opcode-pool prune-in prune-out-list #:no-args [no-args #f] #:try-cmp [try-cmp #f])`** takes in a list of opcode IDs (`opcode-pool`), the pruning info of an input state (`prune-in`) and a list of the pruning info of output states (`prune-out-list`).
-This method should return a list of opcode IDs from `opcode-pool` that can potentially transition an input state whose pruning info is `prune-in` to any state of output states whose pruning info are in `prune-out-list`.
+This method should return a list of opcode IDs from `opcode-pool` that can potentially transition an input state whose pruning info is `prune-in` to one of the output states whose pruning info are `prune-out-list`.
 If an input state is unknown, `prune-in` = #f.
 If output states are unknown, `prune-out-list` = #f.

 For example, we extend `get-pruning-info` of `arm-enumerator%` to return the `z` flag of a given program state.
-We then extend `filter-with-pruning-info` so that if `prune-in` (the z flag of an input state) is *not* in `prune-out-list` (a list z flags of output states), we should return instructions that can potentially change the z flag.
-Therefore, we filter out opcode IDs that are not correspond to `tst` or `cmp`.
+We then extend `filter-with-pruning-info` so that if `prune-in` (the z flag of the input state) is *not* in `prune-out-list` (a list of z flags of the output states), we should return instructions that can potentially change the z flag.
+Therefore, we filter out opcode IDs that are not correspond to `tst` or `cmp` in this scenario.
 We also implement another pruning strategy when `prune-in` (z flag) is -1 (unknown), we should not use any conditional suffix, so we filter out opcode IDs that has conditional suffix.
 See `arm-enumerator.rkt` for the implementation.

 The optional argument `no-args` is set to #t, when the enumerative search uses this method to enumerate instructions to generate tables that memorize inverse behaviors.
-The optional argument `try-cmp` is set to #t, when the enumerative search wants to try compare instructions (e.g. `cmp` and `tst`).
+The optional argument `try-cmp` is set to #t, when the enumerative search wants to try compare instructions (e.g. `cmp` and `tst`); don't filter out compare instructions.
+If `try-cmp` is set to #f, we should filter out compare instructions.

 <a name="inverse"></a>
 ### Customize Inverse Interpreter
 Developers may want to implement their own function for interpreting an instruction backward.
 For example, when we use the default inverse interpret function for ARM, the enumerative search took a very long time to generate the tables that memorize inverse behaviors of instructions.
-This is because for each combination of a base opcode and an optional shift, there are many conditional suffixes; as a result, the default implementation generates inverse behaviors for them all despite the fact that a conditional suffix behave the same regardless of the base opcode.
+This is because for each combination of a base opcode and an optional shift, there are many conditional suffixes; as a result, the default implementation generates inverse behaviors for them all despite the fact that a conditional suffix behave the same regardless of a base opcode.

 Therefore, we made two modifications:
-1. We only generate tables of inverse behaviors of instructions without a conditional suffix.
+- We only generate tables of inverse behaviors of instructions without a conditional suffix.
 To do this, we simply extend `filter-with-pruning-info` of `arm-enumerator%` such that when the argument `no-args` is set to #t, we only return opcodes without a conditional suffix.
-2. Since we don't memorize inverse behaviors of conditional opcodes, we have to implement their inverse behaviors manually by extending the `interpret-inst` method of the `inverse%` class.
+- Since we don't memorize inverse behaviors of conditional opcodes, we have to implement their inverse behaviors manually by extending the `interpret-inst` method of the `inverse%` class.
 See `arm-inverser.rkt` for the implementation.
 Keep in mind that the inverse interpretation of an instruction happens in the reduced-bitwidth domain (4-bit).

 <a name="inverse-load-store"></a>
 ### Customize Inverse Interpreter for Load/Store Instructions
 Recall that we have to extend the methods `update-progstate-ins-load` and `update-progstate-ins-store` of the class `machine%` to enable the enumerative search to interpret load and store instructions backward.
-For LLVM and our demo version of ARM, the implementations of these two methods are straightforward, but it is more complicated in `arm`.
+For `llvm` and `armdemo`, the implementations of these two methods are straightforward, but it is more complicated in `arm`.

 Consider an LLVM load instruction `%1 = load i32, i32* %0` and the method `(update-progstate-ins-load my-inst addr mem state)`.
-In this method, the address is given, so we can simply set `%0` to `addr`.
+In this method, the address `addr` is given, so we can simply set `%0` to `addr`.
 However, consider an ARM load instruction `ldr r0 [sp, r1]`.
-Given an address, we can't simply set `sp` to `addr`, but we need to set `sp` and `r1` to the values such that their sum is `addr`.
-See `arm-machine.rkt` how we implement these methods for ARM.
+Given an address, we can't simply set `sp` to `addr`, but we need to set `sp` and `r1` to all combination of values whose sum is `addr`.
+See `arm-machine.rkt` on how we implement these methods for ARM.
 Keep in mind that the inverse interpretation of an instruction happens in the reduced-bitwidth domain (4-bit).